 © Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

-Cairns and enclosure on The Rigg, Banishead is a prehistoric monument located in Lancashire, England.
-The site comprises cairns and an associated enclosure, representing settlement or ceremonial activity from the Bronze Age period.
-The physical remains reflect the landscape management and construction practices of upland communities during prehistory.
-The monument's survival on The Rigg contributes to understanding Bronze Age settlement patterns and land use in the Lancashire uplands.
+Cairns and enclosure on The Rigg, Banishead is a Bronze Age monument located in Lancashire.
+The site comprises a cairn or cairns associated with an enclosure, representing settlement or ceremonial activity characteristic of upland usage during the Bronze Age period.
+The physical remains reflect the prehistoric exploitation of the landscape, with the enclosure suggesting a defined space for habitation or stock management.
+Such monuments are significant for understanding Bronze Age settlement patterns and land use in the Pennine uplands.

 Cairns and enclosure on The Rigg, Banishead is a scheduled monument protected by Historic England under reference 1007246.
 View the official record →

-Cairns and enclosure on The Rigg, Banishead is a prehistoric monument located in Lancashire, England.
+Cairns and enclosure on The Rigg, Banishead is a Bronze Age monument located in Lancashire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007246.

 Cairns and enclosure on The Rigg, Banishead is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007246.